 City utility connections

-Construction of additional dwelling units (ADUs) must comply with the requirements of the Oregon Residential Specialty Code (ORSC) for one and two-family dwellings as modified by the alternative standards listed in the Accessory Dwelling Unit Code Guide.
-The ORSC and the alternative standards apply when an ADU is created within an existing detached single-family dwelling unit or attached when the ADU is created as a separate, detached structure.
-ADUs may be added to townhouses, which are considered single-family dwelling unit, if the townhouse structure meets the requirements of Code Guide: Additional Dwelling Units and Common Spaces within Townhouse Structures (202.43 Kb).
-ADUs may not be added within an existing two-family dwelling unit (i.e. duplex) unless the structure is modified to meet the requirements of However, if the building containing the ADU is subject to the Oregon Structural Specialty Code (OSSC) or unless the dwelling units are redesigned to meet the requirements of townhouses. the ADU must comply with the requirements of the OSSC and the ADU Code Guide does not apply to structures reviewed under the OSSC.
+Accessory dwelling units may be added to townhouses, which are considered a single-family dwelling unit, if the townhouse structure meets the requirements of Code Guide: Additional Dwelling Units and Common Spaces within Townhouse Structures (202.43 Kb).
+Accessory dwelling units may not be added within an existing two-family dwelling unit unless the structure is modified to meet the requirements of the Oregon Structural Specialty Code (OSSC) or unless the existing dwelling units are redesigned to meet the requirements of townhouses.
+Note: The Accessory Dwelling Unit Code Guide does not apply to structures reviewed under the OSSC.

 Who can do the work?